 The report should give a clear diagnosis.
 Phrases such as ‘has autistic tendencies’ are not very helpful because they imply that a child is not autistic.
 This can cause problems when trying to access autism-specific support.

+It is very important to understand the child's individual profile of needs.
 The report may say that your child presents a particular autism profile, such as an Asperger syndrome or demand avoidant profile, and may give recommendations for support.

 Find out more about autism profiles, diagnostic criteria, tools, and manuals.